Discovering Magilligan: From Nature Reserves to Martello Tower

 • The Lough Foyle estuary and its tributary rivers support rare, vulnerable, or endangered plant and animal species.
 The estuary and lower reaches of some rivers have notable fish species, including Allis shad, Twait shad, smelt, and sea lamprey, which are listed in the Irish Red Data Book.
 The system is important for the migration of Atlantic salmon to and from their spawning grounds.

 • The area supports a diverse range of wintering waterfowl, including significant populations of Whooper swans, Light-bellied Brent geese, and bar-tailed godwits.
+The Point Bar leading to nearby attractions such as the Martello Tower and Lough Foyle serves as a key landmark for navigation.
 It is also home to several wildfowl species that are nationally important in an all-Ireland context, such as red-throated divers, great crested grebes, mute swans, Bewick’s swans, greylag geese, shelducks, common teals, mallards, Eurasian wigeons, common eiders, and red-breasted mergansers.
 Additionally, it plays a crucial role in supporting nationally important wader species, including Eurasian oystercatchers, Eurasian golden plovers, grey plovers, lapwings, red knots, dunlins, Eurasian curlews, common redshanks, and greenshanks.

 Ramsar is recognised for its efforts in conserving and responsibly utilising wetlands.